 Interpersonal communication skills take place under the following categories

 When people communicate face-to-face or via a telephone with help of spoken words it refers to verbal or oral communication.
 It is a fact that only 7% of human communication or information exchange takes place through verbal means whereas 38% is through a para-verbal medium like pause, tone of voice, rhythm and intonation etc. What a person is saying, how he is saying, what he is speaking, where is he putting emphasis and the context is an integral part of strong verbal communication skills.

 When you communicate with help of written words or symbols it refers to written communication.
 The exchange of information in a business or a workplace may include text messages, reports, memorandum, emails, letter and quick notes etc. In some cases, people include emoji with the information to convey apt emotion in the statement.
 As written words are legally binding than spoken words business entities prefer this type of interpersonal communication skills in their workplace.

 Listening is sometimes more important than speaking during a strong interpersonal conversation.
-Remember hearing is not as same as listening because the first is involuntary whereas the second is an intentional and voluntary action that needs full focus.
+Remember hearing is not as same as active listening because the first is involuntary whereas the second is an intentional and voluntary action that needs full focus.
 This type of interpersonal skills needs more effort and concentration to fulfil a specific purpose.

 4. Non-verbal Communication